grimloc-aduque/Phyloflow-Parsl-Implementation/README.md

 ## Parsl Cons

-* Parsl requieres more knowledge of the filesystem
+* Parsl requires more knowledge of the filesystem
 * It is harder in Parsl to run tasks that have conflicting dependencies
 * Retrieving inputs and outputs by indexing an array can get confusing and error prone